FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 ### Storage

-JWTs can be sent in HTTP headers, stored in cookies, and place in form parameters.
+JWTs can be sent in HTTP headers, stored in cookies, and placed in form parameters.
 In these scenarios, the storage dictates the maximum JWT length.

 For example, the typical storage limit for cookies in a browser is typically 4096 bytes, including the name.
 The limit on HTTP headers varies widely based on software components, but 8192 bytes seems to be a common value.